nils-werner/owm-display/README.md

 ![Screenshot](img/screenshot.png)

+## API Key

 The API key must be provided using the URL hash, like

     index.html#!abcdef

+## Custom Position

 When using this site for any other spot, please set the `position` argument in the URL:

     index.html#!abcdef?position=41.145556,-73.995

-Please note that this will obviously not change the rain and lightning maps.
+Please note that this will not change the rain and lightning maps as they are a bit of a hack and not using proper slippy maps.

+## Query String Format

 Alternatively the API key may be given as an named argument: